Meet the Faculty

 Learn more about Dr. Rogers.

-Assistant Professor of Business and Nonprofit Management
+Associate Professor of Business and Nonprofit Management

 Professor Pam Schilling introduces her students to the realities of working in finance, accounting, and strategy in the business world so that they are ready for successful careers throughout the industry.